datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 * [More on Packages in R - Adapted from Software Carpentry.]({{site.baseurl}}R/Packages-In-R/)

 ###Download Data
-EDIT AS NEEDED
-{% include/dataSubsets/_data_Airborne-Remote-Sensing.html %}

 ****

 {% include/_greyBox-wd-rscript.html %}

-**Raster Lesson Series:** This lesson is part of a lesson series introducing [spatial data and data management in `R` ]({{ site.baseurl }}tutorial/URL).
+**Spatial-Temporal Data & Data Management Lesson Series:** This lesson is part of a lesson series introducing
+[spatial data and data management in `R` ]({{ site.baseurl }}tutorial/URL).
 It is also part of a larger
 [spatio-temporal Data Carpentry Workshop ]({{ site.baseurl }}workshops/spatio-temporal-workshop)